llllllllllllllily/face-recognition-supervised-by-center-loss/README.md

 1.modify config file -------> training_triplet.json

-there are almost same comparing training_certer.json, but two more parameters:
+there are almost the same with training_certer.json, but two more parameters:

 | parameter  | default value | explain |
 | -----------| --------------| --------|